 of work experience (average)

 As an MMH student, it’s possible that you’ll interact with hundreds of SHA alumni.
 They return to Cornell as guest speakers, workshop facilitators, and career mentors, and you’ll meet with them off campus at industry events.
 The alumni directory will serve as an important resource—Hotelies around the world are happy to chat.

 Engaged and expert faculty

-SHA faculty have deep expertise in core business disciplines within the verticals that comprise the hospitality industry—lodging, restaurants, real estate, e-commerce, spas, and more.
+Nolan School faculty have deep expertise in core business disciplines within the verticals that comprise the hospitality industry—lodging, restaurants, real estate, e-commerce, spas, and more.
 Given the small MMH class size, faculty serve not only as instructors, but also as career coaches, research collaborators, and professional mentors.

 Upcoming events at SHA

 Practice your business and communication skills as you participate in hospitality-related hackathons, pitch deck and business plan competitions, treks, case competitions, industry conferences, roundtables, and more.
 MMH students also lead the Hospitality Graduate Student Organization.